Welcome Incoming Rady Students!

 Official Documents

 All admission offers are considered Provisional until official documents are submitted and verified Final.
-Official documents are due by the start of the program and are to be submitted directly to the Division of Graduate Education and Postdoctoral Affairs Admissions office (not the Rady School Admissions team).
+Official documents are due by the start of the program and are to be submitted directly to the UC San Diego Division of Graduate Education and Postdoctoral Affairs Admissions (GEPA) office.
+Do not submit official transcripts to the Rady School Graduate Admissions Office.
 Submission instructions are provided on the Division of Graduate Education and Postdoctoral Affairs website.
-Do not submit partial or in-progress transcripts or evaluations.

 Tuition & Financial Aid